- For 24% of the UK, the average monthly wage of £1538.97 is not enough

 Because of this, 25% of working employees have resorted to a side hustle to earn extra money.
 With 36% of those having 3 or more ways of making extra cash.

-The study also found that while some Brits take up side hustles to help with living costs, many take them up to fulfil their passions with over a third (34%) finding their sources of additional income more fulfilling than their full-time job, and almost four in ten (39%) of Brits admitting that they wish their side hustle could be their main job.
+The study also found that while some Brits take up side hustles ideas UK to help with living costs, many take them up to fulfil their passions, with over a third (34%) finding their sources of additional income more fulfilling than their full-time job.
+Almost four in ten (39%) of Brits admit that they wish their side hustle could be their main job.

-Brits earn nearly £3000 a year renting out a spare room or blogging for extra cash
+Brits earn nearly £3000 a year renting out a spare room or blogging for extra cash. – H2

 The study discovered the majority of Brits are concerned with being unable to cover the cost of their bills (48%) and their rent/mortgage (28%), and therefore adopt a side hustle to earn extra cash.